Values Clarification - Why Is It Important?

 My personal experience of this, unfortunately, is that I can, depending on the accuser, display any one of those three behaviours.
 It doesn’t even have to be a direct accusation anyone has made of me.
 But I have been guilty of assuming I can read other people’s minds, and certainly assuming that they are thinking the worst of me – something else that I’ve had to admit to and look to adjust through my own experiences of therapy.

 In response to an assumption I am making about how someone perceives me, I might withdraw, fight back in anger, or fight back in the form of over-work, to prove myself.
 None of these responses are at all good for me.
-They all result in an increased stress for my own mind, and possibly, body.
+They all result in an increased stress for my own mind, and possibly, my body.

 Another example could be the value of self-sufficiency.
 Being self-sufficient is undoubtedly valuable, especially if you've grown up in a self-reliant environment.
 Traits associated with self-sufficiency include assertiveness, independence, self-trust, comfort in solitude, decisiveness without seeking permission, and minimal reliance on others for decision-making.